manshipriya01/vrinda_store_data_analysis_dashboard.xlsx/README.md

 - Introduce loyality programs to improve repeat purchase rate, especially in the declining months.
 ## Dashboard Preview
 <img width="1866" height="884" alt="dashboard" src="https://github.com/user-attachments/assets/4ab4d2dd-fee7-4c82-82a0-908a5e02b68d" />
-## Areas Of Improvement
-- The declining trend in sales and orders post-March suggests a need for consistent marketing campaigns or festive-season promotions to maintain momentum.
-- Explore strategies to engage more male and senior shoppers, potentially with targeted products offerings or discounts.
-## Stretegic Actions
-- Focus marketing on women and adult customers in Maharashtra and Karnataka.
-- Leverage Amazon with exclusive deals or banner promotions.
-- Analyze March campaigns to replicate success throughout the year.
-- Introduce loyality programs to improve repeat purchase rate, especially in the declining months.
 ## About Me
 I'm a budding data analyst passionate transforming data into meaningful insights using tools like Excel, SQL, and Power BI.
 I specialize in building interactive dashboards that support decision-making.